-STC instructor hits the books on her journey to a PhD
+STC instructor hits the books on journey to a PhD

 Melissa Gauna sets example for students by conquering challenges through strong family support system.